-Almost any big junk or debris that won’t fit in your Big Blue can be collected as part of the City's monthly bulk waste program.
-Bulk waste collection is included as part of your regular trash and recycling services.
+Almost any big junk or debris that won’t fit in your Big Blue can be collected as part of the City's monthly bulky waste program.
+Bulky waste collection is included as part of your regular trash and recycling services.

 When is my bulky waste pick-up day?

 Your bulky waste pick-up day is generally around the same week and day each month (i.e. first Monday, second Tuesday, third Friday, etc.).
-However, the exact date may differ since we do not start bulky service until the first full week of the month, starting on a Monday.
-It's best to always check our pick-up calendar or look at your most recent OKC Utilities bill confirm your collection date.
+The exact date may differ since we do not start bulky service until the first full week of the month, starting on a Monday.
+Always check our pick-up calendar or look at your most recent OKC Utilities bill confirm your collection date.

 What about holidays?